jeffreycwitt/pl339/docs/03-from-orality-to-literacy.md

 We could copy that message from the chalk board to a piece of paper and the select a "courier" to pass the message to the next room.

-And this is much more economical and this is the way much of communication has occurred for most of human history.
+This is much more economical, and this is the way much of communication has occurred for most of human history.
 But it is still demanding and expensive.
-To send a letter to China is slow and expensive process.
+To send a letter to China is a slow and expensive process.

 But let's consider what it takes to "shout" that message to the other room.